mhmedwagih1324/Gradpro-opencv/Rem to README.txt

 	- the function stereoCalibrate() doesn't work fine, it shouldn't change the values of intrinsic params that are passed, there is a problem with the flag usage.
 	- there's another thing that I don't remember
+		- remembered one thing, I need to continue the video then apply to get the disparity map